Seirdy/seirdy.one/content/posts/website-best-practices.md

 Consider taking hardening measures to maximize the security benefits made possible by the simplicity of textual websites, starting with script removal.

 JavaScript and WebAssembly are responsible for the bulk of modern web exploits.
-Ideally, a text-oriented site can enforce a scripting ban at the [<abbr title="content security policy">CSP</abbr>](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) level.
+Ideally, a text-oriented site can enforce a scripting ban at the [<abbr title="Content Security Policy">CSP</abbr>](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) level.

 <figure>
 <figcaption>